Take Home Pay Calculator

 States With No Income Tax

-Seven states have no state income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
+Seven states have no state income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming(Tax Foundation, 2026).
 Two additional states — New Hampshire and Tennessee — don't tax earned income (only investment income).
 If you live in one of these states, your take-home pay will be noticeably higher than the national average for the same gross salary.

 Take Home Pay Questions